novucs/tennis/README.md

 specifics on what to expect, it's probably best to use a general purpose sorting algorithm that has the best all-round statistics.

-Tim sort was the first general purpose algorithm that popped into my head.
+Tim sort was the first general purpose sorting algorithm that popped into my head.
 It is the main sorting algorithm used by Python and Java as it offers excellent benchmarks on sorting real world data.
 Tim sort achieves this by taking advantage of already sorted sections or "runs" of the provided data set.
 Though Tim sort is not the only algorithm that does this.

 Block sort is a newer sorting algorithm that, like Tim sort, is a combination of merge sort and insertion sort and uses runs.
 Block sort is almost identical to